phphou/southwest/README.md

 # Southwest
 An automation script to find the cheapest Southwest flights based on desired budget using Selenium WebDriver with Java.
-This project uses the Page Object Model design pattern.
+This project uses the Page Object Model design pattern which helps make code more readable, maintainable, and reusable.

 ## Usage
 All of the relevant source code can be found within <b>/src/main/java/com/pphou/Southwest/</b> directory.
 To execute the test script for finding the cheapest roundtrip flight based on origin, destination, and dates: